Chief of Police

 In 2009 he was selected by a board of Southern Dallas County/Northern Ellis County Chiefs to serve as the first commander of the Southern Regional Response Group’s – Special Response Team, a multi-jurisdictional SWAT Team.
 His responsibilities included the overall design of the tactical program to include candidate screening and selection, training, and policy development.
 The Texas Tactical Police Officer’s Association awarded the SRT its coveted Unit Citation Award for its initial successes in bringing a multi-jurisdictional tactical capability to fruition.

 Chief Nero has been very engaged in both the community and in the law enforcement profession.
-He serves as an adjunct instructor for the Texas State University’s Advanced Law Enforcement Rapid Response Training (ALERRT) Program and has taught instructor level courses across the country to include NYPD and FBI.
+He has served as an adjunct instructor for the Texas State University’s Advanced Law Enforcement Rapid Response Training (ALERRT) program and has taught instructor level courses across the country to include NYPD and FBI senior tactical staff.
 Wayne served as a member of the Ford Motor Company’s Police Advisory Board from 2013-2016.
-Wayne is also an adjunct instructor for the Department of Justice, Bureau of Justice Assistance’s VALOR Initiative and often speaks across the country on officer professionalism, safety and resiliency.
+Wayne is an adjunct instructor for the Department of Justice, Bureau of Justice Assistance’s VALOR Initiative and speaks across the country on leadership, officer professionalism, officer safety and resiliency.